aelkz/ocp-arekkusu.io/README.md

 First of all, we want to make sure everything is working fine through the OKD `host`. ssh into `host` at 192.168.0.10 and let's create a demo application.

-Copy the login command from the web console like:
+Copy the login command from the web console:

 ![openshift](images/05/a.png "Web Console : Copy Login Command")